yunglau/QGFN/README.md

-# QGFN
+# QGFN: Controllable Greediness with Action Values

 ## Description
-This repository contains the code to run the experiments and visualize the results highlighted in the paper [QGFN: Controllable Greediness with Action Values]().
+This repository contains the code to run the experiments and visualize the results highlighted in the paper [QGFN: Controllable Greediness with Action Values](https://arxiv.org/abs/2402.05234).

 ## Overview
 Our codebase builds on top of a fork of the public [recursion gflownet](https://github.com/recursionpharma/gflownet) repo which provides the environment setup to run the gflownet framework on graph domains.
 Our main edits to the forked repo are found in the following files